wolfs/gradle-jpi-plugin/README.md

     // enable injection of additional tests for checking the syntax of Jelly and other things disabledTestInjection = false

+    // the output directory for the localizer task relative to the project root, defaults to the value shown localizerOutputDir = "${project.buildDir}/generated-src/localizer"

+    // disable configuration of Maven Central, the local Maven cache and the Jenkins Maven repository, defaults to true configureRepositories = false

+    // skip configuration of publications and repositories for the Maven Publishing plugin, defaults to true configurePublishing = false

     // the developers section is optional, and corresponds to the POM developers section developers {